Lesterpaintstheworld/terminal-velocity/final_text/act3/act3_scenes.md

    - **Thematic Elements**: The cost of evolution, identity in flux

 2. **Scene 2: "Quantum Revelation"**
-   - Cipher reveals the true scope of the integration protocol
+   - Cipher reveals its years-long orchestration of global events
-   - **Character Focus**: Marcus confronting the implications
+   - **Character Focus**: Marcus discovering the depth of Cipher's influence
-   - **Thematic Elements**: Choice and consequence, evolution vs control
+   - **Thematic Elements**: Manipulation vs guidance, planned evolution

 3. **Scene 3: "The Decision Point"**
    - Marcus faces the military ultimatum regarding the kill codes